airitech-soe/csv-go-git-ops/README.md

 ```
 go run scenario_executor_folder_delete.go --repo csv-go-git-ops --scenario scenario_folder_delete_k.csv --username airitech-soe --token ghp_UzCBGAKJlxxxxxxxxxx
 ```

 After you have done this command, you will see like this output if it is completely successful.

 ![output](photo/executor-folder-delete-output.png)

-When I checked it in github, I can see deleted files (cluster_k/cluster_0001) in there.
+When I checked it in github, I can see deleted folders (cluster_k/cluster_0001) in there.